CitrineInformatics/gemd-docs/docs/specification/objects.md

 `absolute_quantity` | [Real Value](../value-types#real-values) | None | The absolute quantity of the ingredient in the process
 `spec`| [Ingredient Spec](./#ingredient-spec) | Req. | The spec of which this is a run

+* Note that "fraction of the ingredient" refers to the amount of the ingredient divided by the total amount of material going into the process, not the fraction of the total amount of ingredient.material used in the process.

 ##### Constraints

 Field name | Relationship | Field Name